 WARNING: AN INFANT OR CHILD SEAT SHOULD NEVER BE PLACED IN THE FRONT PASSENGERS SEAT.
-VEHICLES EQUIPPED WITH AIRBAGS CAN INJURE OR KILL CHILDREN IN THIS LOCATION OF THE VEHICLE WHEN STOPPING ABRUTLY OR IF AN ACCIDENT OCCURS.
+VEHICLES EQUIPPED WITH AIRBAGS CAN INJURE OR KILL CHILDREN IN THIS LOCATION IF AN ACCIDENT OCCURS.

 When using seatbelts, always take up any slack belt by pulling the excess strap through the adjusting system.
 Unlatch the belt by pushing the button on the buckle.
-Do not modify or alter the proper wearing of seatbelts.
-Furthermore, certain individuals may require seatbelt extensions to fit properly, consult your local Dealer for this option.